We love our dogs, and we love to share our food with them as a special treat.

 In an emergency, when you cannot reach your veterinarian, immediately contact your local animal emergency clinic or call the animal poison hotline at 888-232-8870.
 You can also try the ASPCA Animal Poison Control Center at 888-426-4435.

-Whilst it may be hard to ignore those puppy dog eyes looking at you, feeding your dog none human scraps can disrupt his diet and often result in weight gain or other more serious issues.
+While it may be hard to ignore those puppy dog eyes looking at you, feeding your dog treats can disrupt his diet and often result in weight gain or other more serious issues.

 Disclaimer: Information published on this website is intended for reference use only.
 The only clear option for ensuring your dog’s health is to feed commercial-grade dog foods and treats only.
-Feeding human foods of any sort can be dangerous to dogs and carries some degree of risk that is not under the control of this website.
+Feeding human foods of any sort can be dangerous to dogs and carries some degree of risk that is not under this website’s control.